-Equality Impact Statement
+21. Equality Impact Statement

-All relevant persons are required to comply with this policy and must demonstrate sensitivity and competence in relation to Age, Disability Gender reassignment, Marriage and Civil partnership, Pregnancy
+All relevant persons are required to comply with this policy and must demonstrate sensitivity and competence in relation to Age, Disability Gender reassignment, Marriage and Civil partnership, Pregnancy and Maternity, Race, Religion or belief, Sex and Sexual Orientation.

-This document relates to Article 23 (Every child with a disability has the right to live a full and decent life with dignity and independence, and to play an active part in the community.
-Governments must do all they can to provide support to disabled children.) of the UN Convention the Rights of the Child.
-This organisation is committed to safeguarding and promoting the welfare of children and young people and Maternity, Race, Religion or belief, Sex and Sexual Orientation.
 If you, or any other groups, believe you are disadvantaged by this policy please contact the Regional Manager for the service.

-Orbis will then actively respond to the enquiry.
+Orbis and Priority will then actively respond to the enquiry.